gleam-lang/website/src/faqs.md

 ## Should I put Gleam in production?

-Gleam is a very young language with few libraries, so while the language is robust it is likely to undergo breaking changes in the future.
+Gleam is a young language that has not reached version 1.0, so while it is robust it is likely to undergo breaking changes in the future, and there may be some annoying bugs in there somewhere.
+The Gleam ecosystem is also quite young, so many libraries that are found in other languages will need to be written, or Erlang/Elixir libraries will have to be used in place of pure Gleam versions.

-Having said that, the Erlang VM is extremely mature and well tested, and if you decide to move away from Gleam the language you can compile your code to Erlang and maintain that in future.
+The Erlang VM is extremely mature and well tested, so the runtime aspect of the language is ready for production.

+If you decide to move away from Gleam the language you can compile your code to Erlang and maintain that in future.

+## Why is it called Gleam?

+Gleam rhymes with and is a synonym of "beam", which is the name of the Erlang virtual machine.

+It's also a short and cute word that's hopefully easy to spell and pronounce for most people.

 ## Is it good?